-- General and administrative expenses were \$13.2 million in the current period compared to \$11.0 million in the prior year.
-Travel expenses increased by \$0.5 million as management attended various conferences with the effects of COVID-19 easing; management fees increased by \$0.3 million; marketing expenses increased by \$0.4 million; and professional fees and advisory and consulting expenses increased by \$1.1 million attributable to higher costs associated with audits, external experts to assist with financial compliance services, quarterly review of filings, costs associated with our at the market offering, and legal fees to navigate our global scope and all of the changing regulations that the Company is exposed to. - Foreign exchange gain was \$1.2 million in the current year compared to a gain of \$3.3 million in the prior year due to the movement in exchange rates.
-The Company operates in multiple jurisdictions and is exposed to foreign currency fluctuations. - Share based compensation expense was \$8.4 million in relation to the options and restricted share units vested in the period compared to \$6.8 million in the prior comparative year. - Unrealized loss on investments was \$13.4 million compared to an unrealized loss of \$0.8 million in the prior year.
+- General and administrative expenses were \$2.8 million in the current period compared to \$3.4 million in the prior period.
+Office and administrative expenses decreased by \$0.5 million, advisory and consulting expenses decreased by \$0.1 million, and management fees, salaries and wages decreased by \$0.1 million, which was offset by increases in marketing expenses by \$0.1 million. - Foreign exchange gain was \$1.4 million in the current period compared to a loss of \$3.7 million in the prior period due to the movement in exchange rates.
+The Company operates in multiple jurisdictions and is exposed to foreign currency fluctuations. - Share based compensation expense was \$2.0 million in relation to the options and restricted share units vested in the period compared to \$1.0 million in the prior comparative period mainly as a result of restricted share unit grants made in the prior fiscal year. - Unrealized loss on investments was \$0.7 million compared to an unrealized loss of \$8.7 million in the prior period.
 The Company holds a number of non-material investments some of which are traded in the active markets which fluctuate from time to time in value.
-The Company has not purchased or sold any investment holdings in the current year. - Change in fair value of derivative liability was \$4.5 million compared to \$10.8 million in the prior period.
+The Company has not purchased or sold any investment holdings in the current period. - Change in fair value of derivative liability was a loss of \$0.1 million compared to gain of \$4.4 million in the prior period.
 The derivative component is re-valued each reporting period using the Black-Scholes option pricing model.
-The main reason for the change has been due to the change in the Company's stock price at year end compared to the prior year end.
-The Company has been repaying the balance of the convertible loan amount over the year. - Change in fair value of contingent consideration was \$nil in the current year compared to \$1.4 million in the prior year.
-The Company had 200,000 common shares of the Company allocated to a holdback related to the Atlantic acquisition to be earned-out upon delivery of certain earn-out conditions.
-All 200,000 common shares allocated to the holdback were issued as of March 31, 2022. - Impairment of goodwill and intangibles was \$nil in the current year compared to \$13.3 million in the prior year.
-In the prior year, the Company tested the goodwill arising from the Atlantic acquisition for impairment, and as a result, the Company recorded impairment of \$13.1 million to goodwill, and \$0.2 million to intangible assets.
-There were no indicators of impairment of the intangible assets in the current year. - Impairment of equipment was \$70.4 million in the current year compared \$nil in the prior year.
-The Company determined that indicators of impairment existed for its equipment due to the depressed mining economics, specifically the decline in the price of Bitcoin throughout the current year, and the Ethereum Merge.
-The Company noted that the carrying value exceeded the recoverable amount of its mining equipment and recorded a non-cash impairment charge. - Impairment on deposits was \$27.3 million in the current year compared to \$nil in the prior year.
-The Company determined that indicators of impairment existed for its equipment deposits due to the depressed mining economics, specifically the decline in the price of Bitcoin throughout the current year, from when it had contracted for the equipment.
-The Company noted that the carrying value exceeded the recoverable amount of its deposits on equipment and recorded a non-cash impairment charge. - Loss on disposal of equipment was \$1.4 million in the current year compared to a gain on disposal of mining equipment of \$2.2 million in the prior year due to the condition of the miners and the relatively weaker resale market compared to the prior year. - Finance expense was \$3.7 million in the current year compared to \$3.9 million in the prior year.
-This includes interest and accretion on the convertible debt, interest on lease liabilities and loans payable. - Tax expense was \$0.3 million in the current year compared to an expense of \$2.4 million in the prior year.
-The main reason for the decrease was due to the change for deferred tax liability at year end due to lower taxable income and tax attributes available in certain jurisdictions.
+The main reason for the change is due to the decrease in the Company's stock price at the prior comparative period end compared to the current period. - Impairment of equipment was \$nil in the current period compared \$6.3 million in the prior period.
+During the prior fiscal year, as digital currency price declined and the ETH merger occurred, the Company determined that these factors were indicators of impairment.
+The Company performed impairment assessments during the prior fiscal year using both the value in use and fair value less costs to dispose models to determine the recoverable value and as a result recorded impairment on its equipment. - Impairment of deposits was \$nil in the current period compared \$4.7 million in the prior period.
+The impairment on deposits are based on the counterparty risk of delivery, efficiency of machines expected use of the machines and the expected quantity and quality of the equipment to be received - Loss on disposal of mining equipment was \$0.3 million compared to \$nil on disposal of mining equipment in the prior period. - Finance expense was \$0.9 million in the current period compared to \$1.0 million in the prior period.
+This includes interest and accretion on the convertible debt, interest on lease liabilities and loans payable. - Tax expense was \$1.8 million in the current period compared to \$nil in the prior period.
+The main reason for the increase is due to the limited tax attributes available as they have been utilized in prior periods.